buildpacks-community/kpack/SUPPORT.md

 If you are reporting a bug, please help to speed up problem diagnosis by providing as much information as possible.
 Ideally, that would include a small sample project that reproduces the problem..

 ## Slack
-The kpack community monitors [Kubernetes slack](https://kubernetes.slack.com/channels/kpack).
+The kpack community monitors [CNCF slack](https://cloud-native.slack.com/channels/buildpacks-kpack).
 Before asking a question please search the history to see if the question has already been asked and answered.